 WHAT IS SPOT ZONING AND IS IT LEGAL?

 One defense of this controversial and potentially illegal commercial spot zone hinged on convincing average Missoulians that this neighborhood is part of the Hip Strip’s commercial throughway.
 But, as revealed by vociferous public comment, that area is not cherished by locals as a potential shopping district, but as part of the Kim Williams River Trail.

 The commercial implications of Kaufman’s rezone request suggests that The Reed was likely imagined as another monument to gentrification like that exemplified by South Park’s SoDoSoPa.
 Indeed, such developments have become increasingly unpopular as their negative side effects have been duly noted.
-Severe gentrification can usually be charted as a wave that started with an unprecedented development that promised to “re-imagine” a small section of the city.
+Severe gentrification begins as a wave starting with an unprecedented developments that promise to “re-imagine” a small section of the city.
 These developments are presented as innocuous, but bring about detrimental and irreversible effects.

 This is why the Missoula community responded to this development the way they did.
 For should the “spot zone” for The Reed be determined legal, Missoula henceforth opens a giant Pandora’s Box of increasingly controversial developments all over town based on that precedent.

 The Reed‘s new zoning covers exactly one building, granting that single building the right to be twice as tall as the maximum allowed height for any of its neighbors.
 And that height discrepancy will be locked-in forever, unless and until zoning for neighboring properties is likewise altered.

 This begs the question: What’s the point of zoning then?
 If such discrete exceptions are allowed, why do it at all?

 Such occurrences are known as “spot zoning“; a controversial practice which is illegal in some circumstances.
 According to the Montana Supreme Court, there is a 3-pronged legality test, including public good, to determine illegal spot zoning: